HugoXOX3/Apple/README.md

 ---
 Critical
 ---
-This programme exist cause I saw a game on Steam call 'Banana'.
+This programme exist cause I saw a game on Steam call 'Banana' which's my idea come from

 ---
 Donation